 Although the priority for The Fund is currently for young people who have been affected by the recent ruling, we hope to encourage fund-raising activity and donations long-term, in order to help as many people as we can who are in need.

 Our ultimate aim is for The Fund to be accessible to anyone who needs it.
-Our immediate focus is on those aged 16 and under who have had their care removed as a result of the recent case brought against the Tavistock and Portman NHS Trust in the UK.
+Our immediate focus is on those under the age of 16 who have had their care removed as a result of the recent case brought against the Tavistock and Portman NHS Trust in the UK.
 This is available to those who live in Ireland and whose care has been impacted by the ruling.
 Find out more here.

 As with all reduced rates and discounts, we ask for proof of income or benefits.
 If an individual is already receiving treatment which has been stopped, we will also ask to see proof of assessments in the form of reports and letters from the associated service.

 Yes this is an option.
 Please contact us for details on how we can match a sponsor up with someone who needs financial support.

 There is no way of fully knowing how many people have been affected by the court ruling and although this is our immediate focus, we appreciate that the scope of those who need help is much broader than trans youth.
 The more we can raise through The Fund the more people we will be able to support.

 You can choose to donate a one-off amount or set up a regular, monthly payment which can be stopped at any time.